PGi Conferencing Service Migration to LoopUp

 Review the profile after saving it:

-Step five: Include the new audio conference with a Meeting
+Step two: Include the new audio conference with a Meeting

 Adobe Connect Central > My Meetings > My Specific Meeting > Audio Conference Settings

-Step six: Enter the Meeting to test the audio:
+Step three: Enter the Meeting to test the audio:

 Note the top menu option in the Meeting: